Have you ever felt pumped to get into the gym and after doing only a few exercises you found yourself feeling completely drained of energy

 This can be somewhat related to point number one but this point is more focused on your calorie intake as a whole.

-Once you do this you now just have to keep track of your calories that you consume during the day.
-So if the calculator says you’ll lose 2 lbs a week when consuming 1750 calories per day, this doesn’t mean drop your calories to 1000 and try to lose 5 lbs a week.
+Once you do this you just have to keep track of the calories that you consume during the day.
+So if the calculator says you’ll lose 2 lbs a week when consuming 1750 calories per day, this doesn’t mean to drop your calories to 1000 and try to lose 5 lbs a week.

-Doing this is a quick way to find yourself drained of all kind of energy and cause you to be burnt out physically & mentally.
+Doing this is a quick way to find yourself drained of all kinds of energy and cause you to be burnt out physically & mentally.

-If you have a workout trainer then they will usually help get you setup with your suggested calorie intake and dieting calorie suggestion.
-There are also plenty of free tools available now to help you get an idea of what range you should be at like this one for instance.
+If you have a workout trainer then they will usually help get you set up with your suggested calorie intake and dieting calorie suggestion.
+There are also plenty of free tools available now to help you get an idea of what range you should be at like this one.

-If you have a smart watch or a fitbit then this can be even easier because you have a much more detailed look on your overall activity for the day.
+If you have a smartwatch or a Fitbit then this can be even easier because you have a much more detailed look at your overall activity for the day.

-Just look around when you go to the gym, do you think everyone is listening to music because they just don’t want to talk to each other?
-Well that might be the case for some people, but overall music has a huge impact on your motivation levels.
+Just look around when you go to the gym if you think everyone is listening to music because they don’t want to talk to each other?
+Well, that might be the case for some people, but music has a huge impact on your motivation levels.

-Having the energy to hit the gym is much more of a mental aspect than it is a physically tired aspect in my opinion.
+Having the energy to hit the gym is much more of a mental aspect than it is a physically tired aspect.

 Try to load up a playlist of songs that gets you pumped and try hitting the gym while listening to that to see if you notice any changes in your overall workout.

-This is something most people do not pay any attention to on how it affects their overall mood for working out.
+There is something that most people do not pay any attention to how it affects their overall mood for working out.

-I used to go to a gym that was great.
-It was small; great equipment; not very many people but the owner would always keep it like 65 degrees inside.
-This would literally cause me to almost instantly get tired when I got in there to begin my workout.
+I used to go to the gym that was great.
+It was small; great equipment; not too many people but the owner would always keep it like 65 degrees inside.
+This would cause me to almost get tired when I got there to begin my workout.

-To be clear here, everything I’ve mentioned in this article are all things that I found out myself through many trial & error type of workouts where I was just dragging my butt.
+To be clear here, everything I’ve mentioned in this article is what I found out myself through many trial & error types of workouts where I was dragging my butt.

-Even though my list is pretty straightforward there can also be some more technical type of things that can contribute to having low energy in the gym, like low testosterone.
-These are things that of course I can’t really guide you on, only your doctor can help you out here.
+Even though my list is pretty straightforward, there can also be some more technical things that can contribute to having low energy in the gym, like low testosterone.

-I hope this helps you to continue to turn up the intensity on your workouts and stay in shape and it will end your no energy for workout.
+I hope this helps you to continue to turn up the intensity of your workouts and stay in shape.
 Good luck!